 - Dimensions (ø x L): 2.76 x 2.1″ – 70 x 52.5 mm

 - Quick and precise autofocus with full-time manual override

 - A bit soft and low in contrast wide open

-- Bokeh chromatic aberration and purple fringing are highly visible at large apertures
+- Bokeh chromatic aberration and purple fringing are evident at large apertures.

-- Lateral chromatic aberration is higher than compared to standard 50mm primes
+- Lateral chromatic aberration is higher than compared to the standard 50mm primes.

 - Only compatible with DX-format

 Summing it up, there might be some lacking in this lens, but it seems churlish to complain about them because of all the other quality feature it provides.